 2 Kings 22:8–20

-22:8 Hilkiah the high priest informed Shaphan the scribe, “I found the law scroll in the Lord’s temple.”
+22:8 Hilkiah the high priest informed Shaphan the scribe, “I found the scroll of the law in the Lord’s temple.”
 Hilkiah gave the scroll to Shaphan and he read it.
 9Shaphan the scribe went to the king and reported, “Your servants melted down the silver in the temple and handed it over to the construction foremen assigned to the Lord’s temple.”
 10Then Shaphan the scribe told the king, “Hilkiah the priest has given me a scroll.”
 Shaphan read it out loud before the king.
 11When the king heard the words of the law scroll, he tore his clothes.
-12The king ordered Hilkiah the priest, Ahikam son of Shaphan, Achbor son of Micaiah, Shaphan the scribe, and Asaiah the king’s servant, 13“Go, seek an oracle from the Lord for me and the people – for all Judah.
+12The king ordered Hilkiah the priest, Ahikam son of Shaphan, Achbor son of Micaiah, Shaphan the scribe, and Asaiah the king’s servant, 13“Go, seek an oracle from the Lord for me and the people—for all Judah.
 Find out about the words of this scroll that has been discovered.
 For the Lord’s great fury has been ignited against us, because our ancestors have not obeyed the words of this scroll by doing all that it instructs us to do.”

 14So Hilkiah the priest, Ahikam, Achbor, Shaphan, and Asaiah went to Huldah the prophetess, the wife of Shullam son of Tikvah, the son of Harhas, the supervisor of the wardrobe.
 (She lived in Jerusalem in the Mishneh district.)
-They stated their business, 15and she said to them: “This is what the Lord God of Israel has said: ‘Say this to the man who sent you to me: 16“This is what the Lord has said: ‘I am about to bring disaster on this place and its residents, all the things in the scroll which the king of Judah has read.
+They stated their business, 15and she said to them: “This is what the Lord God of Israel has said: ‘Say this to the man who sent you to me: 16“This is what the Lord has said: ‘I am about to bring disaster on this place and its residents, all the things in the scroll that the king of Judah has read.
 17This will happen because they have abandoned me and offered sacrifices to other gods, angering me with all the idols they have made.
 My anger will ignite against this place and will not be extinguished!’”
 18Say this to the king of Judah, who sent you to seek an oracle from the Lord: “This is what the Lord God of Israel has said concerning the words you have heard: 19‘You displayed a sensitive spirit and humbled yourself before the Lord when you heard how I intended to make this place and its residents into an appalling example of an accursed people.
 You tore your clothes and wept before me, and I have heard you,’ says the Lord.
 20‘Therefore I will allow you to die and be buried in peace.
 You will not have to witness all the disaster I will bring on this place.’”’”
 Then they reported back to the king.(NET Bible)

-56:1 For the music director; according to the yonath-elem-rekhoqim style; a prayer of David, written when the Philistines captured him in Gath.
+56:1 For the music director, according to the yonath-elem-rekhoqim style; a prayer of David, written when the Philistines captured him in Gath.

-Have mercy on me, O God, for men are attacking me!
+Have mercy on me, O God, for men are attacking me.

 All day long hostile enemies are tormenting me.